Tr – Azam Ali, an Ahmadi Moslem – Ch 02 – Best, The

 My father was eventually married into an Ahmadi family.
 My mother Sakina Begum belonged to a virtuous Ahmadi family of my maternal grandfather Chaudhry Faqir Mohammed who eventually retired as a Superintendent Police in Pakistan (Left in the photo below).

 My maternal grandfather’s mother used to lose her children during infancy.
 She and her husband finally swore that they would dedicate their next child as a beggar.
 At the next birth the child was named Faqir Mohammed that meant praiseworthy poor beggar.
 Knowledge led him to great positions as a police officer.
 Yet he lived up to his name spending a lifetime begging, beseeching and receiving Allah’s favors on him and his progeny.
 He raised his family in his shoes.
+Starting with the Fajar (morning), he offered prayers congregationally with all children and later his grandchildren and followed every obligatory prayer with those in Urdu poetry.

 My father (Right in the photo below) and maternal and paternal grandfathers led a long line of relatives who liked what they did and followed them.
 Today many of their grandchildren and great-grandchildren are known practicing Moslems who are giants of moral values.